StefsterNYC/wordpress/README.md

 This repository contains various WordPress-related customizations, tools, and plugins developed or curated by StefsterNYC.

-## Structure

-- **/speculation/**
-  WordPress plugin to toggle speculationrules for accurate Lighthouse audits.
-  Allows you to temporarily disable speculationrules to prevent Chrome DevTools crashes during audits.

-- (Other folders and projects can be added here as needed.)

 ## Purpose

 This repository serves as a collection of WordPress enhancements, audit tools, performance optimizations, and custom code.